-The role of employers in suicide prevention: Building a supportive workplace culture
+The role of employers in suicide prevention

 In recognition of Suicide Prevention Day, Healix hosted a webinar in collaboration with wellness partner Champion Health.
 The session provided crucial insights into how employers can better support employees experiencing suicidal ideation.
 With discussions centred around mental health awareness and creating a safe workplace, the webinar highlighted actionable steps to foster a culture of openness and compassion.
 By actively engaging in these conversations, businesses can make a profound impact on the wellbeing of their teams.